sannikofficial/sannikofficial/README.md

 ### 👋 Hi there!
 ### 🤝 My name is Evgenii, below is a short about me:

-**Curriculum vitae:**
+**🚀 CV:**
 * Russian State Geological Exploration University: Engineer (specialist) for drilling oil and gas wells;
 * 8 years of experience in business and marketing;
 * Since 2019, he has been a customer and partially executor of a number of projects in the field of data science;
 * Since 2023, he left marketing management due to relocation and began to immerse himself in the profession of ML Data Science;
-* Since 2024, I have been studying the profession of Data Science and Machine Learning Engineer at the MathsHub school.
+* Since 2024, I have been studying the profession of Data Science and Machine Learning Engineer at the MathsHub school;
+* I plan to do data science and machine learning for the rest of my life.

-**🚀 My interests:**
+**My interests:**
-* Passionate about IT and technology,
 * I do Data Science for the soul;
+* Passionate about IT and technology;
 * I run my own blog about IT and business, on the topics:
        * Programming;
        * Analytics;
        * Business management;
        * Marketing;
-    * Little about self-development;
+       * A little about self-development;
-* Studying artificial intelligence and creative ways to use it.
+* Exploring artificial intelligence and creative ways to use it.

 <!-- Заменить на диаграмму из PA -->
 **💡 Core competencies:**